digbmc/cwd-toolkit/_projects/03_adding-content.md

 toc_label: {{ page.title }} #label of toc is set to be the page's title
 ---
 ```

+Keep in mind that the colors are only in the code to make it easier to read.

 Then, once you have configured the YAML front matter to your liking, you can add text formatted with Markdown to the content section of the file.